ml-explore/mlx/docs/src/usage/compile.rst

 ----------------------------

 In MLX function transformations are composable.
 You can apply any function transformation to the output of any other function transformation.
-For more on this, see the documentation on :ref:`function trasnforms
+For more on this, see the documentation on :ref:`function transforms
 <function_transforms>`.

 Compiling transformed functions works just as expected: